-+ Besides a lawsuit at Case Western Reserve University, Halder also had sued past employers or potential employers. seeking attention through the media or government organizations in bizarre efforts to air their complaints.
++ Besides a lawsuit at Case Western Reserve University, Halder also had sued past employers or potential employers. primary triggering event of his rampage appears to have been his rage over not getting his full tuition refunded after he had dropped out the previous semester.

+The behavior of the targeted shooters was notable for being arrogant, demanding, abrasive, and belligerent.
+They all had ongoing grievances with their institutions that lasted for months, and in some cases, years.
+They all went beyond the proper channels in pursuing resolution to their grievances, including emails to entire departments or to people throughout the universities.
+Three of them went beyond their universities, seeking attention through the media or government organizations in bizarre efforts to air their complaints.
 Three of the six actually sued their universities, or specific people employed by the universities; another threatened to do so, and one other had sued an employer.
 Nearly all of the targeted attackers had threatened and intimidated students and/or staff to the extent that people feared them.

 In comparison, the random attackers were not abrasive or belligerent to faculty or staff.
-They did not have grievances that they pursued for months or years; they did not seek publicity; they did not sue their schools; they did not directly threaten anyone; and, in general, people were not afraid of them.
+They did not have grievances that they pursued for months or years, they did not seek publicity, they did not sue their schools, they did not directly threaten anyone, and in general, people were not afraid of them.
 The two exceptions to the last point were Wayne Lo, who had frightened students with his violent talk, and Seung Hui Cho, who disturbed both faculty and students with his odd behavior and violent writings.

 The warning signs of violence among the targeted attackers were often dramatic.
-For example, at Concordia University, a vice-rector had heard professors and secretaries complain that Fabrikant had threatened them with violence; the faculty union offices had purchased video surveillance cameras because they feared Fabrikant might get violent during his frequent unannounced visits; the vice-rector, academic, had ordered guards stationed outside her door whenever Fabrikant was around; Concordia had hired armed security to protect the rector and several others; one university administrator installed a panic button in his office; and the dean of engineering had posted a guard at his door, fearing that Fabrikant might attack or kill him.
+For example, at Concordia University, a vice-rector

+Had heard professors and secretaries complain that Fabrikant had threatened them with violence; the faculty union offices had purchased video surveillance cameras because they feared Fabrikant might get violent during his frequent unannounced visits; the vice-rector, academic, had ordered guards stationed outside her door whenever Fabrikant was around; Concordia had hired armed security to protect the rector and several others; one university administrator installed a panic button in his office; and the dean of engineering had posted a guard at his door, fearing that Fabrikant might attack or kill him.
 (Marsden, McIntouch, and Adolph, 1993)